bemson/salt/README.md

 ### Node.js

-Use [npm](http://npmjs.org) to install the [salt](https://npmjs.org/package/salt) module, along with it's dependencies.
+Use [npm](http://npmjs.org) to install the [salt](https://npmjs.org/package/salt) module, along with its dependencies.
 The _salt_ module exports the Salt constructor, not a module namespace.

 ```bash
 npm install salt